irenedeni/ernie-ai/README.md

-# OpenAI API Quickstart - Node.js example app
+# Ernie the emojibot - OpenAI API - Node.js

 This is an example generator app using the OpenAI API to respond with appropriate emojis to any given user prompt text.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).